Stefan Pasławski: Biography

 In the years 1928–1934, he commanded Corps District No. VIII in Toruń.
 On September 30, 1934, he was transferred to inactive status without the right to receive pay.

 In the period from September 29, 1934, to July 14, 1936, he was the Voivode of Białystok Voivodeship, and from July 14, 1936 to January 20, 1939, the voivode of Stanisławów Voivodeship.
 In June 1938, he received the title of honorary member of the Young Village Association of the Stanisławów Voivodeship.
 On January 20, 1939, he was appointed director of the Inspection Office in the Central Board of the Ministry of the Interior.
 On April 24, 1939, he was transferred from inactive status to retired status.

-After the Invasion of Poland, he left Poland to Romania on the night of 17th to 18th of September.
+After the Invasion of Poland, he left Poland to Romania on the night of 17th to 18 September.
 Initially he stayed in Tulcea with people assigned to the Ministry of Military Affairs and then on September 30, in a group of 24 generals, he was sent to an officers' hotel in Băile Herculane, and later at the end of May 1940 he was transferred to Târgoviște in a camp of a military division.
-On October 1940 he was again moved, to a camp in Călimănești.
+In October 1940 he was again moved, to a camp in Călimănești.
 From spring 1941 to spring 1945, he was in German captivity.
 From February 1941 to October 1942, he was a prisoner of war in Oflag VI-B in Dössel.
 In exile in France, then in Great Britain, from August 1951 he lived in the Polish Settlement in Penrhos (Wales).
 In his last years he was working on a Polish proverbs dictionary.
 In 1955 he was diagnosed with diabetes and in 1956 with bladder cancer.
 He passed an unsuccessful surgery and died on July 17, 1956, in Bangor, Wales.

 His wife was Aleksandra Pasławska, née Judycka (d.
 1944), who was the chairwoman of the District of the Polish Scouting Association in Stanisławów.